petervanderdoes/AVH-First-Defense-Against-Spam/readme.txt

 == Screenshots ==

-1. This message is shown when you select the option to show a message.
+1. This message is shown when you select the option to show a message and the visitors IP is found in the Stop Forum Spam database.

+2. This message is shown when the visitors IP is blacklisted.

 == Arbitrary section ==
 * Version 1.0